 International Patients in Mexico have their own private room and personal face-to-face interaction with their doctor or surgeon.
 Hospitals and clinics are equipped with state-of-the-art technology, well-trained doctors, and medical staff on-site to discuss all types of medical tourists.

-Mexico currently has 9 JCI (Joint Commission International) accredited clinics and hospitals, such as Galenia Hospital.
+Mexico currently has 9 JCI (Joint Commission International) accredited clinics and hospitals, such as Angeles Hospital and Galenia Hospital.
 Many of these hospitals also have CSG accreditation provided by the General Health Council of Mexico.

 The Usual Medical Treatments in Mexico